gyosh/kemangi/docs/source/basic_operation.rst

 ----------------
 Click the "Start" button and text processing will start.

-When unexpected error occurs (required internet, but your connection is lost), Kemangi will print the latest preprocessed text "intermediateResult.bak" in Kemangi's directory.
+When unexpected error occurs (required internet, but your connection is lost), Kemangi will print the latest preprocessed text ``intermediateResult.bak`` in Kemangi's directory.
 It is a plain text file, and you can open it with any basic text editor.

+Kemangi also logs its activity in ``kemangi.log``.
+Log is useful to analyze what is going on when error happens.